About this book

 - Technical studies which provide the player with a thorough investigation of the challenges likely to be encountered in certain keys, finger technique, articulation, rhythmic notation and style considerations.
 They are designed to prepare the student for the upcoming pieces.

 - Pieces, which are the core of the system and present challenging material in an enjoyable and palatable way.
-Technique, articulation, reading, control and musical challenges are presented within a wide range of styles likely to be encountered by today’s saxophone player.
+Technique, articulation, reading, control and musical challenges are presented within a wide range of styles likely to be encountered by today’s clarinet player.
 They contain memorable melodies, contemporary harmonies, rhythms and sonorities that are characteristic of these musical styles.

 - The CD which is essential in helping the student to develop a concept of playing the instrument and the music itself.
 Each piece is presented with the piece being demonstrated and the background minus the soloist, which gives the student the accompaniment with which to practise.